laiduy98/cose-19/report/report.md

 ## Tokenization
 A tokenization process divides data into chunks of information that can be considered as discrete elements.
 The token occurrences in a document can be used directly as a vector representing that document.

-A tokenization process divides data into chunks of information that can be considered as discrete elements.
-The token occurrences in a document can be used directly as a vector representing that document.

 In this case we used ```split()``` method to tokenize the data.

 ## Stemming
 Stemming is a natural language processing technique that lowers restore words to their root forms, hence aiding in the preprocessing of text, words, and documents for text normalization.

-Stemming is a natural language processing technique that lowers restore words to their root forms, hence aiding in the preprocessing of text, words, and documents for text normalization.
-The performance of NLP might be affected with out stemming.

 ```
 if flg_stemm == True: